Katello/katello.org/README.md

 katello.org
 ===========

-Katello Documentation and Website
+Katello Documentation Deployment

-## Running Locally
+## Deploying Locally

 The documentation can be run locally for viewing or editing.
 To do so:

 1. Clone this repository
-1. Bundle install
+1. run ./deploy.rb
-1. Run `jekyll serve --watch --host localhost`
-1. From a web browser, access `http://localhost:4000`
+1. Serve static documents (e.g. python -m SimpleHTTPServer 7777)